Our Story

 Memories of helping to plant a small vineyard by hand in the 1970s in Kent, a visit to a vineyard in Sweden some 30 or so years later, and a birthday gift of vines, bore fruit to the idea of creating a vineyard.

-• Charity has long been an important part of Chilworth Manor and it remains central to our ethos.
-Today, Chilworth Manor carries on that tradition by opening their gardens for NGS Open Gardens and holding the charity music events "Picnic & Pimm's", raising money for local charities.
+Charity has long been an important part of Chilworth Manor and it remains central to our ethos.
+Today, Chilworth Manor carries on that tradition by opening their gardens for NGS Open Gardens and holding the charity music events "Picnics & Pinks" (formerly Picnics & Pimm's), raising money for local charities.

 LEARN MORE

-• The vineyard will continue this ethos by sponsoring both events and also add a new layer - linking our wines with charity.
+The vineyard will continue this ethos by sponsoring both events and also introducing a new initiatives to support those in need around the world.

-Chilworth Manor Rosé will support the work of Mary's Meals helping chronically hungry children across the world.
-Every bottle we sell will provide a daily meal for a week to a child in a Malawi school.
+The first of these supports the work of Mary's Meals helping chronically hungry children.
+The sale of every bottle will fund a week of daily meals, for a child in a Malawi school.